Werner Best: Early life

-Werner Best was born on 10 July 1903 in Darmstadt, Hesse, but his parents moved to Dortmund when he was nine before settling in Mainz, where he completed his education.
-His father was a postmaster who was killed in France at the outset of World War I. In his younger years, Best founded the German National Youth League and joined the National People's Party of Mainz.
-Between 1921 and 1925, he studied law at Frankfurt, Freiburg, Giessen, and the University of Heidelberg, where in 1927, he obtained his doctorate.
+Werner Best was born on 10 July 1903 in Darmstadt in Hesse where he attended Volksschule.
+When he was nine, his family moved to Dortmund where he attended the Gymnasium.
+His father was a postmaster who was killed in France at the outset of World War I in Autumn 1914.
+His mother then moved with her children to Mainz, where Best completed his secondary education and earned his Abitur in 1921.
+In 1919, Best founded a local group of the German National Youth League in Mainz and joined the local branch of the conservative German National People's Party.
+The next year, he joined the Deutschvölkischer Schutz- und Trutzbund, the largest and most active antisemitic organization in the Weimar Republic.
+Between 1921 and 1925, he studied law at the universities of Frankfurt am Main, Freiburg, Giessen and Hanover.
+He passed the first state law examination and worked as a trainee lawyer at courts and administrative offices in the Mainz area.
+After earning his doctorate of law from the University of Heidelberg in 1927, he passed the second state law examination and qualified as an Assessor in November 1928.

-Owing to his political resistance activities against the French occupation of the Ruhr, Best was arrested and briefly imprisoned.
+Owing to his political resistance activities against the French occupation of the Ruhr, Best had been arrested and briefly imprisoned in 1924.
 In 1930, he joined the Nazi Party (NSDAP) and by 1931—before the Nazis assumed power—he was already a member of the Schutzstaffel (SS).
 (Note: Best's NSDAP Party member number was 341,338 and his SS membership number, 23,377.)
-Sometime in 1931, he was forced out of judicial service in the German federal state of Hesse following the discovery of the Boxheim Documents, (Note: These documents contained contingency SA plans for a violent takeover—which included food rationing, the abolition of money, compulsory labour for all, and the death penalty for disobedience by the Nazis—in the event of a Communist uprising in Hesse.
-Once discovered, Hitler distanced himself from the affair.
-The ordeal elicited a ban on political uniforms by then Chancellor of the Weimar Republic, Heinrich Brüning, who then convinced Hindenburg to ban the SA altogether.) which were blueprints for a Nazi putsch he had written.
+As an early Party member, Best later would be awarded the Golden Party Badge.
+In August 1931, he was elected as a deputy to the Landtag of the federal state of Hesse where he served until its dissolution in October 1933.
+Also in 1931, he was forced out of the judicial service in Hesse following the discovery of the Boxheim Documents, (Note: These documents contained contingency SA plans for a violent takeover—which included food rationing, the abolition of money, compulsory labour for all, and the death penalty for disobedience by the Nazis—in the event of a Communist uprising in Hesse.
+Once discovered, Adolf Hitler distanced himself from the affair.
+The ordeal elicited a ban on political uniforms by then chancellor of the Weimar Republic, Heinrich Brüning, who then convinced President Paul von Hindenburg to ban the SA altogether.) which were blueprints for a Nazi putsch he had written.